 Now that you’re staying on top of the litter box and have cleaned your carpets and floors (and probably tables and counters, since cats love jumping onto so many surfaces), you just need to clean everything else, like your cat’s bedding, blankets, toys, cushions, etc. Just put most of these items on the hot water cycle in your washing machine.

-On other furniture where your cat likes to lounge, you’ll need to use the steam cleaner or clean the surfaces with the hot water and detergent.
+On other furniture where your cat likes to lounge, you’ll need to use the steam cleaner or clean the surfaces with hot water and detergent.
 Don’t forget to get into all the nooks and crannies!

-9. Looking Outside
+9. Cleaning Outside

-Take a look outside if you have an outdoor cat.
+You’ll need to clean outside if you have an outdoor cat.
 Start by boiling water, mixing it with bleach, and pouring it over any concrete or patio spaces.
 Don’t use any power washers or hoses, as these will just splash the parasites around.

 Avoiding Future Parasite Infestations